Commercial Recycling & Waste Diversion

-- High grade office paper, mixed paper and corrugated cardboard
+- Fiber – high grade office paper, mixed paper, and corrugated cardboard

-- Leaves, garden residues, shrubbery, and tree trimmings
+- Organic waste – leaves, garden residues, shrubbery, and tree trimmings

-- Discarded or uneaten kitchen, agricultural, or food processing
+- Food Waste – discarded or uneaten kitchen, agricultural, or food processing

 Your recycling not only helps to recover valuable resources and save energy, but the tonnage reported by private haulers, businesses and institutions also enable the city to attract more funding from the State.

 If a private collector is used, then the collector can provide the tonnage report to the City on behalf of his clients.